How To Connect With Investors And Build Long-term Relationships [UPDATED 2026]

-Update from the author: we’ve updated the information about the types of investors to be current for 2024.
+Update from the author: we’ve updated the information about the types of investors to be current for 2026 and included how AI can support founder-investor connections.

 Knowing how to connect with investors is about knowing where to look, who to look for, and how to maximize your first introduction.
 It's crucial to keep investors engaged from initial engagement all the way until you can pitch your idea.
 This isn’t always such a difficult task as long as you’re talking to the right person and you have a clear ask on what your idea needs in terms of financing.

 We've compiled advice on all of this coming up, as well as some best practices that should have you well-versed on how to meet with investors.
-Let's walk through how to carry the relationship from inception through to the lasting business arrangements you’re looking for.
+Let's walk through how to carry the relationship from inception through to the lasting business arrangements you’re looking for, now with AI-powered strategies to optimize your workflow.

 Here’s a rough breakdown of the types of investors you might need: